Emery Lehman

-Emery Chance Lehman (born June 13, 1996) is an American speed skater who represented the United States at the 2014 Winter Olympics, the 2018 Winter Olympics, and the 2022 Winter Olympics.
-Lehman started playing ice hockey at age six, taking up speed skating in an attempt to improve his hockey at age nine.
+Emery Chance Lehman (born June 13, 1996) is an American speed skater who represented the United States at the 2014, the 2018, 2022, and 2026.
+He is a two-time Olympic medalist in the team pursuit event, winning a bronze medal in 2022 and a silver medal in 2026.

-In his senior year of high school, Lehman won the 10000 meters at the 2013–14 US Senior Championship/Olympic Trials and took second place in the 5000 meters.
-At the Olympics, he placed 16th in the 5000 meters and 10th in the 10000 meters.

 Early and personal life

 Lehman was born in Chicago, Illinois, to parents Marcia and David, and is Jewish.
-His mother works in non profit in Chicago and his father works for Cook County.
-He lives in Salt Lake City, as a member of Team USA.
-As of 2014, he was a senior at Oak Park and River Forest High School, where he was an honor student.
+His mother works in non-profit in Chicago, and his father works for Cook County.
+Lehman started playing ice hockey at age six, taking up speed skating at age nine to improve his hockey.
+He attended Oak Park and River Forest High School, where he was an honor student.
+In his senior year of high school, Lehman won the 10000 meters at the 2013–14 US Senior Championship/Olympic Trials and took second place in the 5000 meters.

+He lives in Millcreek, Utah as a member of Team USA.
 During his time off, Lehman enjoys playing table tennis with friends.
 Lehman lists the Chicago Bears and Chicago Blackhawks as his favorite sports teams, and Bo Jackson as his sporting hero.
 He says his mother has been the most influential person in his life.

-Lehman graduated cum laude from Marquette University, majoring in Civil Engineering, and earned a Masters from Johns Hopkins University with a focus in structural engineering.
+Lehman graduated cum laude from Marquette University, majoring in Civil Engineering, and earned a Master's from Johns Hopkins University with a focus in structural engineering.

 Athletic career

 Ice hockey

 Lehman began playing ice hockey when he was six years old.
 As a sophomore in high school, he was selected as a conference All-Star playing defense for Oak Park and River Forest High School's (OPRF) varsity team.
 Describing Lehman's game, his coach remarked, "He is always first to the puck".
 During the summer of 2013, Lehman hurt his ankle, and the new OPRF hockey coach did not want to play him for fear of an injury jeopardizing Lehman's Olympic speed skating chances.
 Lehman thus took his senior year off from hockey.
 Emery Lehman reignited his career with Marquette’s ACHA Division II Hockey Team.
 He played defense for the team, scoring 2 goals and 10 assists.
+Lehman's defensive partner was Colin Redman, captain of the team and brother of NFL tight end Mark Redman.